 I have been fortunate to have an article published in the Geographical Association’s journal, ‘Primary Geography’.
 The article discusses my own personal approach to, and experiences of, teaching Geography to pupils with severe Special Educational Needs and Disabilities (SEND), responding to Ofsted’s call for an increase in fieldwork opportunities to allow students to work outside.

 In my spare time, I lead a very active lifestyle and have recently become a Crossfit Level 1 Trainer.
-As I have moved to Warsaw with my fiancée and am getting married here next year, learning Polish is a priority and I look forward to the challenge!
-I continue to have a huge passion for travel as I love to experience new places and their unique cultures.
+I am excited to learn Polish and have a huge passion for travel as I love to experience new places and their unique cultures.

-In my opinion, Highest Quality Learning is finding the perfect balance between making excellent academic progress and excellent social/emotional progress.
+In my opinion, the highest quality learning finds the perfect balance between making excellent academic progress and excellent social/emotional progress.
 I fully believe in a holistic approach to learning, ensuring every aspect of a young person’s development is enhanced.
 Our young people need to not only be enthused by what they are studying but they also need to learn to exercise responsibility for their own learning.
 Through self-reflection and being assisted to establish realistic and attainable yet challenging goals, their love of learning will not only be nurtured but it will also ensure they are resilient to failure and become independent and happy young people.